a-ge/HBproject-KnowShows/README.md

 	- list of events for the artist
 - Provides for each event:
 	- event information
-    - link to SeakGeek for event tickets
+    - link to SeakGeek event tickets
 	- information on each artist in lineup
 	- Spotify playlist with each artist's top tracks
 - Provides list of events for a venue